School of Business

 Course syllabi from non-USD courses are subject to review at any time in order to ensure the transferring course meets USD's course curriculum content and our continued high standards of academics.

-In addition to the university’s transfer of credit policy, the School of Business requires that a grade of “C” or better must be earned in order to transfer a business course to USD.
+In alignment with the university’s transfer of credit policy, the School of Business requires that a grade of “C-” or better must be earned in order to transfer a business course to USD.
 A grade of “pass” or “satisfactory” is not acceptable for any business course.